miha-stopar/crypto-notes/algebraic_geometry.md

-The idea is to get some mathematical background for elliptic curve and pairing-based cryptography.
-Notes taken mostly from Diophantine geometry [4] by Hindry and Silverman, Hartshorne [5], Fulton [1], and Shafarevich [6].

 Note: An algebraic closure of K will be here denoted as K~ instead of the usual K with a line over it.